-Influences in his work include writers John McGahern and Carson McCullers, poet John Glenday, and directors Lynne Ramsey, Ken Loach, Eve Arnold and Lenny Abrahamson.
+Influences in his work include writers John McGahern and Carson McCullers, poet Liz Berry, and directors Lynne Ramsey, Eve Arnold, Lenny Abrahamson, and Shane Meadows.

-To date Bowe’s work has been exhibited in galleries and museums including the Victoria & Albert Museum , London, Red Hook Gallery, New York, the Douglas Hyde Gallery, Dublin, the National Portrait Gallery, London, Fotohof, Salzburg, Fotomuseum, Winterthur, The Gallery of Photography, Dublin and The Visual Centre Of Contemporary Art, Ireland.
+To date Bowe’s work has been exhibited in galleries and museums including the Victoria & Albert Museum , London, Red Hook Gallery, New York, the Douglas Hyde Gallery, Dublin, the National Portrait Gallery, London, Fotohof, Salzburg, Dortmund U, Dortmund, The Gallery of Photography, Dublin and The Visual Centre Of Contemporary Art, Ireland.

-Enda received the Taylor Wessing Portrait Second Prize 2018 at the National Portrait Gallery, London.
+Enda won the Zürich Portrait Prize 2019, National Gallery, Ireland.
+He received the Taylor Wessing Portrait Second Prize on consecutive years, 2018 and 2019, National Portrait Gallery, London.

 His collection of work ‘At Mirrored River’ received the international Solas Photography Award 2015 and was nominated for the Prix Pictet Award 2016 and the Deutsche Borse Foundation Photography Prize 2016.